SANDBOX/Sandbox Functions

 • matched route resume must be true

-Both gates are required for public URL requests to wake a paused sandbox or a cleaned sandbox.
-For a cleaned sandbox, Sandbox0 creates a new runtime pod for the same sandbox identity.
-The sandbox ID and function public_url stay unchanged, and each matching request executes the handler after the sandbox runtime is available.
+Both gates are required for public URL requests to wake a paused sandbox.
+Sandbox0 creates a new runtime pod for the same sandbox identity, restores the latest rootfs checkpoint, and then executes the handler.
+The sandbox ID and function public_url stay unchanged until the sandbox is deleted or hard_ttl expires.

 Notes#